A Thouless-Like Effect in the Dyson Hierarchical Model with Continuous Symmetry: Estimates in the Intermediate Region. The proof of Theorem 3.1.

-for all $n\ge \bar n(T)$.
-Let us also introduce the moment generating function of the measures $\hat H_{n,T}$ defined in (5.2)
+Let us also introduce the moment generating function of the measures $\hat H_{n,T}$, defined in (\ref{5.2}):

-where $ux$ denotes scalar product.
-By studying the properties of the moment generating function $\varphi_{n,T}(u)$ in Lemma~5.3 we give an upper bound for the function $\hat H_{n,T}(R)$ for large values $R$.
+where $\bu\bx$ denotes scalar product.
+By studying the properties of the moment generating function $\varphi_{n,T}(\bu)$, we get an upper bound for the function $\hat H_{n,T}(R)$ for large values $R$.
+Namely, we have the following result:

-\proclaim{Lemma 5.3} {\it There exists $\k_0=\k_0(N)$ with the number $N$ defined in (1.22) such that for all $0<\k<\k_0$ a number $L=L(\k,\bar\eta)$ can be chosen in such a way that if Conditions 1 and 5 are satisfied, then the following relations hold.
-For all temperatures $T>0$ for which the number $\bar n(T)$ exists, and the pair $(\bar n(T),T)$ does not belong to the high temperature region, the inequality
+{\bf Lemma 5.3.} {\it There exists some $\kappa_0=\kappa_0(N)$ such that for all $0<\kappa<\kappa_0$ and $0<\bar\eta<\eta$ (with the numbers $N$ and $\eta$ defined in (\ref{1.22})) the following relations hold.
+If we have such a positive integer $L$ for which Conditions~1 and~5 (with $\bar\eta$ and this number $L$) are satisfied, then for all such temperatures $T>0$ for which the number $\bar n(T)$ exists, and the pair$(\bar n(T),T)$ does not belong to the high temperature region, the inequality